Looking to up the wow-factor on your Instagram account? Or find a special place to watch the sun set?

 Volcanic Hills Winery is also located here and what better way to enjoy the spectacular 180-degree view than with a wine in hand?
 Try a taste of three or five of Volcanic Hills’ award-winning wines made right here in Rotorua, or go straight for your favourite varietal.
 Add in a platter of nibbles for the trifecta.

-The views from atop Mt Kakaramea are probably some of the most-photographed by locals and visitors alike as the 2.5km walk to the top of this maunga provides breathtaking 360° views.
+The breathtaking 360° views from atop Mt Kakaramea are worth the 2.5km walk to the top of this maunga.

 The summit is about 1.5 hours from the crater lakes.